Park-Wide Planning Effort

 In 2018, Overton Park Conservancy and the City of Memphis launched the first comprehensive planning process for the park in more than 30 years.
 In order to work more efficiently, we’ve divided the park into geographic zones, with planning for Zones 1 and 2 getting underway in late 2020.
 Click the links below to learn about what’s happening in each zone.

-- Zone 1: The east side of the park, including the new 13-acre parcel at the southeast corner
+- Zone 1: The east side of the park

 - Zone 2: The Overton Park golf course